blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colorimetry.md

 It is the science and technology used to quantify and describe physically the human [[colour perception]].
-It is related to [[Spectrophotometry]], but is different in that it is only concerned with the wavelengths in the visible spectrum of humans.
+It is related to [[World Building/Science and Engineering/Chemistry/Physical/Spectroscopy/Spectrophotometry]], but is different in that it is only concerned with the wavelengths in the visible spectrum of humans.